One Day at a Time (novel)

-One Day at a Time is a novel by Danielle Steel, published by Delacorte Press in February 2009.
-The book is Steel's seventy-seventh novel.
+One Day at a Time is a novel by American author Danielle Steel, published by Delacorte Press in February 2009.
+It is Steel's seventy-seventh novel.

 Synopsis

-Coco Barrington, the wayward member of a family of Hollywood celebrities, agrees to dog-sit in her successful sister's house.
+Coco Barrington, the wayward member of a family of Hollywood celebrities, agrees to dog-sit at her successful sister's house.
 There, she meets Leslie Baxter, a British actor hiding from a vindictive ex with his six-year-old girl.
-Following that encounter, Coco finds love but also reconciliation with the rest of her family, healing old wounds One Day at a Time.
+Coco finds love and also reconciliation with the rest of her family, healing old wounds one day at a time.